timbru31/SilkSpawners/README.md

 * 1.9 beta pre-release 6 silk touch
 * other plugins not knowledgeable of SilkSpawners' conventions

-spawnerCommandReachDistance (6) - How close you have to be to use the /spawner command.

-destroyDropEgg (true) - Whether to give a spawn egg when spawner is destroyed.

-destroyDropXP (0) - Experience points to drop when spawner is destroyed.

-destroyDropBars (0) - Iron bars to drop when spawner is destroyed.

 creatures - Mapping between [CreatureType](http://jd.bukkit.org/apidocs/org/bukkit/entity/CreatureType.html),
 [entity ID](http://www.minecraftwiki.net/wiki/Data_values#Entity_IDs), and optional aliases / display name.